niteshprajapati298/DevTinder/src/homework.md

 - signup API to add data to database
 - push some documents using API calls from postman
 - Error Handling

+## Episode 7:-
+- Difference between javascript object and JSON
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user